mematron/Arminta/README.md

 Every 500 steps (~20 minutes at current step rate), when CPU utilization is below 25% and PSI pressure is low, ARMINTA runs a proactive maintenance pass independent of the reactive discovery loop.
 This is not triggered by stress.
 It fires during genuine calm.

-The pass runs a fixed sequence: `sync` to flush dirty buffers, `compact_memory` to reduce kernel page fragmentation, a socket inventory via `ss -s`, and an interface health snapshot.
-All four actions run through the normal causal graph path, so every maintenance run builds graph edges even when the discovery loop has nothing to propose.
-Results are logged with `[MAINT]` prefix.
+The pass runs a fixed sequence: `sync` to flush dirty buffers, `compact_memory` to reduce kernel page fragmentation, a socket inventory via `ss -s`, an interface health snapshot, and a S.M.A.R.T. drive health check.
+The drive check fires on a 4-hour wall-clock interval rather than a pass count -- the timestamp is persisted in the state pickle so the interval survives restarts.
+On first run it fires immediately.
+Read-only; uses `nvme smart-log` with `smartctl -A` as fallback.
+Surfaces wear, spare capacity, media errors, and NVMe temperature.
+All maintenance results are logged with `[MAINT]` prefix and pushed to the live dashboard.

 ---